Our Services

 Helpful Resources

-Creatine naturally occurs in breastmilk and may support maternal energy, muscle recovery, and mood, but no large trials have confirmed its safety for breastfed infants.
-If you consider supplementation, use a modest maintenance dose, monitor your baby’s hydration and feeding patterns, and discuss it with your healthcare provider.
+Creatine is naturally present in breastmilk and may help support maternal energy, muscle recovery, and postpartum mood.
+However, no large clinical trials have confirmed its safety for breastfed infants.
+If you choose to supplement while nursing, stick to a modest maintenance dose (typically 3–5g/day), choose a high-quality creatine monohydrate product, monitor your baby's hydration and feeding patterns, and consult your healthcare provider first.

 Breastfeeding comes with many questions about what you can safely eat, drink, or supplement.
 Creatine, a popular supplement for improving strength, muscle recovery, and exercise performance, is no exception.
 If you're a nursing mom considering creatine—or you already take it—this guide will help you understand the current research on creatine and breastfeeding safety, potential benefits and risks, and steps you can take to protect both you and your baby.